nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User wants to see all modules and executes list modules command.
-1. A list of module is populated.
+1. A list of modules is populated.

    Use case ends.